UrbanInstitute/ed-data/master_sheet_graph_edits.md

     "count": 6
   }
 }
+#add space to x-axis labels for graph 4 so that two-lines: ex- "'12–     '13'

 **Figure 3-18:
 Set max value and change number of ticks for 81 and 82 "y": {